 The Office of the Bursar has begun sending monthly account statements to all students that have a balance.
 Please review your Armstrong email for account balance details.
 Your statement will include your payment deadline and outstanding amount.

 Fiscal Year 2017 tuition rates have been approved.

-The undergraduate rate, effective July 1, 2014, is $158.00 for Georgia Residents and $574.87 for students who do not qualify for State of Georgia residency.
+The undergraduate rate is $161.93/ per credit hour for Georgia Residents and $589.27/ per credit hour for students who do not qualify for in-state residency.
 This rate is a per credit hour rates and is valid for classes taught less than 95% online, and is charged for the first 15 credit hours only.
-Fully online rates for the 2014-15 school year are charged at the full number of credit hours with no upward limit.
-The undergraduate rate is $226 per credit hour and the graduate rate is $400 per credit hour.
+Fully online rates for the school year are charged at the full number of credit hours with no upward limit.
+The undergraduate online rate is $232 per credit hour and the graduate online rate is $400 per credit hour.
 Combinations of on-campus and online courses are charged per credit hour with no upward limit.
-A full listing of all rate increases for all programs, including graduate programs, will be published as soon as posisble.
-The rates are currently available for viewing on the Board of Regent's Tuition and Fees site.
+A full listing of all rate per program, including graduate programs, is available on Armstrong's Tuition and Fees page.
+The rates are also available for viewing on the Board of Regent's Tuition and Fees site.